patty111/minesweeper/README.md

 * After every click you need to press enter.
 I will fix this if i have time
 * Modify the ouput so it won't need to print the minefield during every loop
+---
+Left click on grid to reveal.
+Right click on grid to set flag, click on existing flag to disable it.

 ![game running](screenshots/clickable.gif)
 # Colorful Mine Sweeper